Emile Rahme

-Emile Rahme (إميل رحمة) is a Maronite Lebanese member of parliament representing the Baalbeck/Hermil district between 2009-2018.
+Emile Rahme (إميل رحمة) is a Maronite Lebanese ex-member of parliament representing the Baalbeck-Hermil district between 2009–2018.
 He is the leader of the Solidarity Party and is part of Sleiman Frangieh's Marada bloc also called Free and Unified Lebanon Bloc.
 He was elected for the first time in 2009.

 Biography

 Emile Georges Rahme was born on March 1, 1952, in Deir el Ahmar.
 Rahme attended the Sharkieh School in Zahlé where he was aspired to follow his degree studying Private Law at the Lebanese University.
 Rahme did not wait long to start with his political and reform career.
-During his last university year 1975, he was found presiding “Harakat Al Wa’ai” (The Awakening Movement) a student movement, calling for student rights and equality.
-After about 10 years, Rahme seeks enhanced change and higher quality reform expansion forming “Hizb el-Tadamon” (Solidarity Party) year 1985.
+During his last university year 1975, he was found presiding "Harakat Al Wa'ai" (The Awakening Movement) a student movement, calling for student rights and equality.
+After about 10 years, Rahme seeks enhanced change and higher quality reform expansion forming "Hizb el-Tadamon" (Solidarity Party) year 1985.

 In the year 1986, the role of Rahme becomes vivid in the Lebanese Forces when he headed the Justice Department.
 His service continues where he defended the leader of the Lebanese Forces, Samir Geagea, and Fouad Malik year 1994 when they were prosecuted.